 Toast

-Push notifications to your visitors with BToast and BToastOrchestrator.
-These are components that are easily customizable for generating alert messages
+Push notifications to your visitors with BToast, useToast and BOrchestrator.
+These are easily customizable for generating alert messages.

 Toasts are lightweight notifications designed to mimic the push notifications that have been popularized by mobile and desktop operating systems.
 Toasts are intended to be small interruptions to your visitors or users and therefore should contain minimal, to-the-point, non-interactive content.
 Please refer to the Accessibility Tips section below for important usage information